-It is important to note that course assistance websites, such as CourseHero, or AI generated content (such as ChatGPT, Meta's Llama 2, and the like) are not permitted sources.
+It is important to note that course assistance websites, such as CourseHero, or AI generated content (such as ChatGPT, Meta's LLaMa, and the like) are not permitted sources.
 Material taken or copied from these sites can be deemed unauthorized material and a violation of academic integrity.
-These sites offer information that might be inaccurate or biased and most importantly, relying on restricted sources will hamper your learning process, particularly the critical thinking steps necessary for college-level assignments.
-The point of assignments is for you to be able to develop your skills in marshalling arguments and understanding the techniques of paleontology, not for you to simply provide me with answers I already know.
+Please note that these systems are NOT search engines and are not designed to delivery factual information: instead, they are created to deliver a facsimile of human communication, without regards to its truth.
+Using these sources will hamper your learning process, particularly the critical thinking steps necessary for college-level assignments.
+The point of assignments is for you to be able to develop your skills in marshalling arguments and understanding the concepts and techniques covered in this program, not for you to simply provide us with answers we already know.

 Additionally, students may naturally choose to use online forums for course-wide discussions (e.g., Group lists or chats) to discuss concepts in the course.
 However, collaboration on graded assignments is strictly prohibited unless otherwise stated.
-Examples of prohibited collaboration include: asking classmates for answers on quizzes or exams, asking for access codes to clicker polls, etc. Please visit the Office of Undergraduate Studies' full list of campuswide policies and reach out if you have questions.
+Examples of prohibited collaboration include: asking classmates for answers on quizzes or exams, asking for access codes to clicker polls, etc. Please visit the Office of Undergraduate Studies' full list of campus-wide policies and reach out if you have questions.